eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/l+m-data-deletion-and-reporting-of-wrp-to-dpa.md

-# L+M - Requesting erasure of personal data at a wallet-relying party and lodging a complaint with the competent data protection supervisory authority
+# L+M - Requesting erasure of personal data at a wallet-relying party and reporting a wallet-relying party to the competent data protection supervisory authority

-Version 0.3, created 14 April 2025
+Version 0.9, created 14 May 2025

 [GitHub discussion](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/discussions/480)